filipesilva/multi-stage-queue/README.md

 TODO: hard, considerations below

-stop syncing, make a new MQS without that stage, start listening to the stages again?
+stop syncing, make a new MSQ without that stage, start listening to the stages again?
 -no, this loses the events in that stage, can't read them... need some kind of cache in local if we never want to lose them -same problem as restart and stage is gone
 -even for the purpose of own events sync, you will lose events like this... maybe keep recording of which hit the last stage?